Skip to main content

 Aura is All You Need

-Aura is easy to measure.
-It’s not difficult to see who people respect, but the reason why is more challenging.
+Aura is easy to recognize but hard to explain.
+It’s not difficult to see who people respect, but the reason for this respect is more challenging to pinpoint.
 I think there are two types of aura: intellectual aura and rhetorical aura.

 The former is literally how smart you are, based on objective measures.
-These people are the ones that when you’re around them, you genuinely know that they’re smart.
+These are people that you genuinely know are smart when you are around them.
 They have good ideas in conversations, and have accomplished respectable things.
-Overall, they earn respect by being somewhat arrogant but having the intellect to back it up.
-Most people are able to respect people with intellectual aura pretty easily.
+Most people are able to respect people with intellectual aura pretty easily, mainly because the ways we prove intelligence are difficult to replicate (e.g. an olympiad medal).

-Now the latter: rhetorical aura.
-The effectiveness of this type of aura is more variable, and a lot of the time it's synonymous with being able to ‘fluff.’
-People with this type of aura are good at communicating, people want to talk to them because they are charismatic and excited.
-These people at least seem to know what they’re talking about, but don’t necessarily actually do.
+Now the latter.
+Rhetorical aura is the ability to make other people trust your skills before they can verify them.
+People with this type of aura are good at communicating, and they are sought out because they are charismatic and excited.
+They seem to know what they’re talking about, but don’t necessarily actually do.

-But rhetorical aura can go both ways, because half the people with this aura are actually just 'grifting' (faking it until they make it), while the other half genuinely have the technical skills to back it up.
-I actually think the more technical aura you have, the better your BS detector is when faced with people that have rhetorical aura.
+Because it's a ‘cheaper’ signal, rhetorical aura can sometimes mask a lack of substance.
+Some people associate rhetorical aura with 'grifting' (fake it until you make it!), but many genuinely have the technical depth to back their rhetoric.
+Because rhetorical aura is generally a more superficial signal, it's harder to maintain it in isolation for the long run.
+I actually think the more intellectual aura you have, the better your BS detector is when faced with people that have rhetorical aura.

-The most annoying part, at least for me, about aura is that intellectual aura is quite easy to quantify and express.
-There are fairly objective measures of intellect: test scores, the college you go to, the comments you make in discussions.
-But rhetorical aura is almost impossible to quantify.
+To me, the most annoying part about rhetorical aura is that it's almost impossible to optimize for.
 Take, for example, confidence— an integral part of rhetorical aura.
 If you're thinking about your confidence actively, it's pretty obvious that you aren't confident.
-And reflecting on your confidence is a way of measuring this character trait more so than a way to improve it.
+And reflecting on your confidence is a way of measuring this confidence more than a way of improving it.
+You can actively optimize to be smarter and accomplish more academically, but it's a lot harder to actively become more charismatic.

 Comments